Plant-keeper/PlantKeeper/README.md

 ### Embedded System

-The embedded system, powered by a Raspberry Pi, is responsible for collecting data from various sensors (humidity, temperature, and UV light) and sending this information in JSON format to the backend.
+The embedded system, powered by an Arduino, is responsible for collecting data from various sensors (humidity, temperature, and UV light) and sending this information in JSON format to the backend.

 - **Data Transmission**: The sensor data is sent in a JSON structure, where each reading (humidity, temperature, luminosity) is associated with a unique sensor ID.
 An additional security measure involves a basic POST request to verify the sensor's authenticity using its ID.
 The system might also include a response protocol, if time permits.
-- **Hardware**: While a smaller Arduino could be considered for this role due to its lower power consumption, the Raspberry Pi is chosen for its greater processing power, which ensures reliable and efficient data handling.
+- **Hardware**: The Arduino was chosen for its low power consumption and sufficient processing capabilities to handle the data collection tasks efficiently.
+While a Raspberry Pi was initially considered, issues with Python libraries for sensor integration led to the decision to use Arduino, ensuring reliable and efficient data handling.

 This architecture ensures a robust, scalable, and user-friendly solution for monitoring and managing plant health.